 During this time, our priority is to ensure the safety of our network and our wider society.
 We must take appropriate steps to look after those most vulnerable to COVID-19 – in particular older people and those with underlying health conditions.

-- In Northern Ireland up to 30 people can meet outdoors while maintaining social distancing.
+- In Northern Ireland up to 15 people can meet in outdoors public spaces while maintaining social distancing.
 Check the latest guidance in Northern Ireland .

 The coronavirus pandemic is requiring an unprecedented response from our NHS, essential services and government at all levels.

 At the moment, the UK government and local governments –both elected officials and staff – are prioritising dealing with the immediate public health crisis.
 And we should allow them space to respond to the pandemic and support our communities.